lowndesc/industryx/README.md

 #### Attaching AnyLogic Telemetry By Querying ADT ####
 ![image](https://user-images.githubusercontent.com/1761529/126746710-f46365e5-986d-48cd-b051-aa91b73ee38d.png)
 ### Databricks Simulation ###
-#### Attaching ADT telemetry to a Databricks Notebook by querying ADT ####
+#### Attaching ADT telemetry to a Databricks Notebook ####
 1. Create a Databricks workspace
 2. Create a new Python Notebook
 3. Add the following codeblock in a new cell in the Notebook.
 This codeblock installs the required ADT and Azure Identity Python packages
 ```zsh
 %pip install azure-digitaltwins-core azure-identity
 ```
 4. Add the following codeblock in a new cell under the previous.
-This codeblock creates the ADT client and uses it to query models
+This codeblock creates the ADT client and uses it to query models or to query digital twins matching a relationship to another digital twin.
 ```python
 # Establish a client connection to ADT